m-mdy-m/Redis-Playground/README.md

 ### License

-This repository is currently under MIT .
+This repository is currently licensed under the MIT license.